expverhno3/leetcode-repo/README.md

 ## 堆

-### 数组中的第K个最大元素

-- id: 215
-- name: kth-largest-element-in-an-array
-- tag: Array, Divide and Conquer, Quickselect, Sorting, Heap (Priority Queue)

 ### IPO

 - id: 502
 - name: ipo
-- tag: Greedy, Array, Sorting, Heap (Priority Queue)
+- tag: Greedy, Array, Sorting, Heap (Priority Queue), MARK
+- how
+  - sort projects based on capital requirement
+  - push all projects' profit that meets capital requirement into a max heap
+  - pop out to get best project can be done with current capital had

 ### 查找和最小的 K 对数字